gsmoon97/swe-agent-eval/README.md

 # SWE-bench Trajectory Analysis Tools

-This repository contains tools for analyzing OpenHands CodeActAgent trajectories on SWE-bench_Verified tasks, specifically for the challenge question analyzing agent failures.
+A research toolkit for analyzing LLM agent failures on software engineering tasks using interactive trajectory visualization and statistical analysis.

 ## Overview